DHThackers-10/DHT-PHISHER/README.md

 # Credits 💳

-DHT-HACKERS Team: The development and maintenance of DHT-PHISHER.
+•DHT-HACKERS Team: The development and maintenance of DHT-PHISHER.

-YouTube Channel: For more tutorials, ethical hacking guides, and updates, visit our YouTube channel:
+•YouTube Channel: For more tutorials, ethical hacking guides, and updates, visit our YouTube channel:
 DHT-HACKERS YouTube Channel (https://www.youtube.com/@DHT-HACKERS_10)

-Community: Join our community for discussions, tips, and resources on ethical hacking:
+•Community: Join our community for discussions, tips, and resources on ethical hacking:
 DHT-HACKERS Community (https://chat.whatsapp.com/G2hCkCzylra2OENEfhH8Os)

 # Greetings 🤗 🤗